akiomiyao/ped/README.md

 ```
 sudo usermod -a -G docker your_username
 ```
-After the new login, docker commands can be execute.
+After the new login, docker commands can be execute with your account.

 ## Installation